plaingabriel/nike_astro_landing_page/README.md

-# Project to practice tailwind cloning a project from a the JS Mastery Tailwind course, using Astro 🚀
+# Project to practice tailwind, cloning a project from the JS Mastery Tailwind course, using Astro 🚀

 I recreate the Nike Landing Page made by JS Mastery on his Tailwind YouTube course.
 I make the most part of the code for my own in order to practice Tailwind without needing to use the tutorial.